Connect with a certified trainer for free

 Midfoot Sprain Causes, Symptoms & Treatment Options

 The midfoot is the middle region of the foot that connects the back (hindfoot) with the front (forefoot).
-An injury to one or more of the ligaments that connect these bones is called a midfoot sprain.
+A midfoot sprain, a common type of foot ligament sprain, is an injury to one or more of the ligaments that connect these bones.

 Midfoot Sprain Hero Image 2

 The midfoot is the middle region of the foot that connects the back (hindfoot) with the front (forefoot).
 The midfoot bones and ligaments help to form the arch of the foot.
-The midfoot is supported by five bones: the cuboid, navicular, and the three cuneiform bones as well as a number of ligaments.
-An injury to one or more of the ligaments that connect these bones is called a midfoot sprain.
+The midfoot is supported by five bones: the cuboid, navicular, and the three cuneiform bones, as well as several ligaments.
+An injury to one or more of the ligaments that connect these bones is called a midfoot sprain, often resulting in mid-arch injury or midfoot instability.

 A midfoot sprain can occur in different grades, each one classified by the severity of the injury:

-One type of severe midfoot sprain is called a Lisfranc injury .
+One type of severe midfoot sprain is called a Lisfranc injury, a serious form of foot trauma.

 What causes Midfoot Sprain?